VorobJob/uselessCLI/README.md

 # uselessCLI
-go command line app that does nothing useful, but interacts with PostgreSQL database makes CRUD queries and uses indexing.
+go command line app that does nothing useful, but interacts with PostgreSQL database makes simple queries and uses indexing.